abbreviatedman/react-monorepo/05-fullstack-react/5a-react-express-full-stack-coordination/directions.md

 21. Place `<><div>This is the front-end</div></>` inside the empty return statement.

-22. Use command `npm start` to test that the front-end is working.
+22. Use command `npm run dev` to test that the front-end is working.
 If you see the text "This is the front-end" that means it is!

 23. Inside the `App` function, above the `return()` statement, we will define a state variable to hold the data that will get retrieved from our server.
 This is what that looks like: